rhydb/moo/README.md

 If a partial date is given, all files starting with the information given will be listed.

 If a title is given but not a description, the description will be blank.

+## Searching

+The `-i` flag allows you to set a range of days to include in the results.
+For example, to display all events in the next 30 days or the past 7 days you would use `-i 30` and `-i -7` respectively.

+You can combine this with the `-o` flag.
+For example, to find events 5 days either side of today you would use `-o -5 -i 10`.

+You can also enter just the year or just the year and the month to display all results matching that pattern. `moo 2015 3` would display all events in April 2015.

 ## Example